Empirical Welfare Maximization with Constraints: Sample-analog rule

+Moreover, the convergence holds uniformly over $P\in\mathcal{P}$.
 The covariance functions are uniformly bounded, with diagonal entries bounded away from zero uniformly over $g\in\mathcal{G}$.
-There is a uniformly consistent estimator $\widehat{\Sigma}^{B}(\cdot,\cdot)$ of the covariance function $\Sigma_{P}^{B}(\cdot,\cdot)$. \end{assumption} \begin{rem} Appendix \ref{subsec:Results-with-estimated} gives primitive assumptions under which Assumption \ref{cond:known ps Donsker} is guaranteed to hold for $\widehat{W}_{n}(\cdot)$ and $\widehat{B}_{n}(\cdot)$ constructed using an RCT or an observational study.
-As standard in the literature, I need to restrict the complexity of the criterion class $\mathcal{G}$, and assume unconfoundedness and strong overlap. \end{rem}
+There is a uniformly consistent estimator $\widehat{\Sigma}^{B}(\cdot,\cdot)$ of the covariance function $\Sigma_{P}^{B}(\cdot,\cdot)$. \end{assumption} Appendix \ref{subsec:Results-with-estimated} gives primitive assumptions under which Assumption \ref{cond:known ps Donsker} is guaranteed to hold for $\widehat{W}_{n}(\cdot)$ and $\widehat{B}_{n}(\cdot)$ constructed using an RCT such as in (\ref{eq:IPW}) or an observational study, assuming unconfoundedness and strong overlap.
+As standard in the literature, I need to restrict the complexity of the policy class $\mathcal{G}$.
+The policy class of income thresholds considered in this paper is in fact a rather simple class with VC-dimension $d+1$ where $d$ is the number of different thresholds as in (\ref{eq:thresholds}).